ImageMagick/Usage-Markdown/photos/index.md

 This needs to black one one side, white on the other, with a 40 pixel gradient in the middle, the size of the final output image.
 That is 120 pixels - 40 pixel gives an 80 pixel area for each of the two non-overlapped areas.

-So lets generate a masking image...
+So let's generate a masking image...

 ~~~
 convert -size 90x80 xc:white xc:black   -size 90x40 gradient: \